 During the fourth quarter 2012 monitoring event, four Appendix II VOC (carbon disulfide, ethylbenzene, o-xylene, p+m-xylene) were reportedly detected in the liquid sample collected from Subdrain CC2-5AC; 1,4-dioxane (1.7 ug/L) was also detected in this sample (see Table 4-3B).
 The RWQCB was subsequently notified regarding these detections and of the facility's intent to conduct additional investigative sampling at Subdrain CC2-5AC.
 On January 29, 2013, one additional liquid sample was collected by Geo-Logic Associates from Subdrain CC2-5AC for analysis of carbon disulfide, ethylbenzene, o-xylene, p+m-xylene, and 1,4-dioxane.
 Analysis of the four Appendix II VOC was conducted within the required holding time and the results of the analysis indicate non-detectable concentrations for each of the previously reported Appendix II VOC.
 The results of the additional 1,4-dioxane analysis indicate a trace concentration (0.33 ug/L) of this constituent.
-Due to a laboratory error, this additional 1,4-dioxane analysis was performed past the required sample holding time and the resolute of actual sub-drain liquid conditions.
-Sub-drain liquid monitoring point CC2-5AC was resampled in March 2013 and the results indicate non detectable concentration for 1,4-dioxane.
+Due to a laboratory error, this additional 1,4-dioxane analysis was performed past the required sample holding time and the reported concentration may, therefore, not be fully representative of actual sub-drain liquid conditions.
+Sub-drain liquid monitoring point CC2-5AC was resampled in March 2013 for 1,4-dioxane and we are awaiting the results of this sampling event.